Friends of the Wild Flower Garden

 Prior to 1924 the Park Board could not allocate funds to add fencing.
 A fence for the original 3 acres was required by the 1907 Board action creating the Garden.
 In Martha Hellander's book The Wild Gardener, she, at one point says the Garden was unfenced (6, pg.
 79) but on another page (6, pg.
 85) says there was an original enclosure of 3 acres.
 Although Hellander gives no reference for her “unfenced” statement, the original 1907 fence around the 3 acres would have been south of the tarvia path (sometimes referred to as a road) in what is now the current Garden space and what was then the original 1907 part of the Garden.

 As early as 1912, Eloice Butler saw the need for more fencing.
 She wrote for the 1912 Annual Report of the Board of Park Commissioners: The labor of the curator would be materially brightened if the garden were fenced and more warning signs posted.
 She reported that her work consisted of conducting visitors, exterminating pestilent weeds and protecting the property from marauders.
 "For ‘tis true, ‘tis pity, and pity ‘tis, ‘tis true' that a small proportion of our citizens have not yet learned to name the birds without a gun, or to love the wood rose and leave it on its stalk."

-Ms. Butler's worst menace was "spooners".
-A headline in the Minneapolis Tribune in 1923 read: "Glenwood Park Wants Wire Fence to Keep Out Spooners."
+Ms. Butler's worst menace was "spooners."
+A headline in the Minneapolis Tribune on September 18, 1921 read: "Glenwood Park Wants Wire Fence to Keep Out Spooners."
 The article explained Ms. Butler's thoughts that cats and dogs may leave a trail in the vegetation but spooners were the real problem.
 The full text read as follows: